LolzDEV/LolzDEV/README.md

 # Hi there, LolzDEV here 👋

-- 🌱 I’m currently learning Rust ❤️🦀
+- 🦀 Rust enthusiast
 - 📫 You can contact me on Discord: ```LolzDEV#3402```
+- 🏠 Currently living in Italy 🍕

 <hr>